 The Justice Support Program advocate can:

-- Advocate with service systems to acquire appropriate and responsive supports i.e. housing, personal assistance, counselling, etc.
+- Advocate with service systems to acquire appropriate and responsive supports, for example, personal assistance, counselling, etc.

-- Help you to comply with Court orders i.e. attend appointments etc.
+- Help the person to understand and comply with Court directions – for example, bail, curfew, appearance dates, appointments etc.

-- There is no other, more suitable service which can assist the person with this issue.
+- There is no other more appropriate service available to advocate for the person

-You will be required to provide QAI with certain personal details which are necessary for the JSP to deliver its services.
-All personal information is treated as strictly confidential.
+You will be required to provide certain personal details which are necessary for JSP to deliver its services.
+As with all QAI services, all personal information is treated as strictly confidential.